cityhubla/SketchupToMapboxJS/README.md

 Here is the scope of what we are gonna do

  * Use Sketchup to build a 3d environment of the Bear's home
- * Create an isometric projected rendering using Kerkythea
+ * Create a high resolutiion rendering using Kerkythea
  * Create a series of highlighted areas of the Bear's home to make custom marker icons using Inkscape
  * Create a non-georeferenced geotiff using QGIS's Georeferencer Plugin
  * Create a map of the Bear's home using, Mapbox's Tilemill, to be uploaded to a Mapbox Account